-- (1) Subject to subsection (2), the Governor shall review the performance of an Executive Member at the end of each financial year by means of an annual performance assessment. - (2) The Governor, in consultation with the Chief Justice, shall review the performance of- - (a) the Attorney General; - (b) the Director of Public Prosecutions; and - (c) the Registrar of the High Court, - at the end of each financial year by means of an annual performance assessment. - (3) The Governor in consultation with the Premier shall review the performance of the Cabinet Secretary at the end of each financial year by means of an annual performance assessment. - (4) The Deputy Governor acting in consultation with the Premier, shall review the performance of a permanent secretary at the end of each financial year by means of an annual performance assessment. - (5) The Deputy Governor shall undertake a performance assessment under subsection (4)- - (a) after consultation with the Minister responsible for the ministry under which the permanent secretary is employed; and - (b) shall involve the permanent secretary in the review process. - (6) In undertaking a performance assessment, the Governor, the Governor acting in consultation with the Chief Justice, the Governor acting in consultation with the Premier, the Deputy Governor or the Deputy Governor acting in consultation with the Premier as the case may be, is to base his assessment on a factual comparison of actual performance with that specified in the performance agreement for the financial year, together with any modifications of that agreement made during the year.
+- (1) Subject to subsection (2), the Governor shall review the performance of an Executive Member at the end of each financial year by means of an annual performance assessment. - (2) The Governor, in consultation with the Chief Justice, shall review the performance of- - (a) the Attorney General; - (b) the Director of Public Prosecutions; and - (c) the Registrar of the High Court, at the end of each financial year by means of an annual performance assessment.

+- (3) The Governor in consultation with the Premier shall review the performance of the Cabinet Secretary at the end of each financial year by means of an annual performance assessment. - (4) The Deputy Governor acting in consultation with the Premier, shall review the performance of a permanent secretary at the end of each financial year by means of an annual performance assessment. - (5) The Deputy Governor shall undertake a performance assessment under subsection (4)- - (a) after consultation with the Minister responsible for the ministry under which the permanent secretary is employed; and - (b) shall involve the permanent secretary in the review process. - (6) In undertaking a performance assessment-

+- (a) the Governor, in accordance with subsection (1), (2) or (3); or - (b) the Deputy Governor, in accordance with subsection (4) and (5), shall base his assessment on a factual comparison of actual performance with that specified in the performance agreement for the financial year, together with any modifications of that agreement made during the year.

-- (7) Before completing a performance assessment, the Governor, the Governor acting after consultation with the Chief Justice, the Governor acting in consultation with the Premier, the Deputy Governor or the Deputy Governor acting in consultation with the Premier, as the case may be, shall consult with the head of department concerned and any other person the Governor or Deputy Governor thinks relevant about his views on the extent to which the head of department has achieved the performance specified in the performance agreement for the year. - (8) The Governor, the Governor acting after consultation with the Chief Justice, the Governor acting in consultation with the Premier or Deputy Governor as the case may be, shall complete a performance assessment within thirty days of the annual report of a head of department's ministry or non-ministerial department being tabled in the Legislative Assembly in accordance with section 19 of the Public Finance (Management and Accountability) Act.
+- (7) Before completing a performance assessment, - (a) the Governor, in accordance with subsection (1), (2) or (3); or - (b) the Deputy Governor, in accordance with subsection (4) and (5), shall consult with the head of department concerned and any other person the Governor or Deputy Governor thinks relevant about his views on the extent to which the head of department has achieved the performance specified in the performance agreement for the year.

+- (8) (a) the Governor, in accordance with subsection (1), (2) or (3); or - (b) the Deputy Governor, in accordance with subsection (4) and (5), shall complete a performance assessment within thirty days of the annual report of a head of department's ministry or non-ministerial department being tabled in the Legislative Assembly in accordance with section 19 of the Public Finance (Management and Accountability) Act.